What Is Contract Lifecycle Management? - Definition

 As noted above, post-execution contract administration has long been beyond the purview of digital solutions.
-This is because contract language is difficult for computers to parse, leaving it to human managers to carry out contract actions.
+This is because the contract language is difficult for computers to parse, leaving it to human managers to carry out contract actions.

 However, this is no longer the case.
-Today contract lifecycle management software users can gain valuable performance insights on all areas of contracts from legal, finance, sales and procurement.
+Today contract lifecycle management software users can gain valuable performance insights on all areas of contracts from legal, finance, sales, and procurement.
 Contract lifecycle management software includes a full-featured analytics module that enables insights on data such as cycle times, deviations, savings, risks, expiry, renewal statistics, and procurement and sales metrics on contract revenue and spend.

 7. Contract Expiry

 Contract lifecycle management software provides proactive alerts and notifications for significant milestones including contract expiry or renewal.
-A configurable dashboard provides insights into what the business impact of an expiry or renewal will be so contract owners are not caught off guard.
+A configurable dashboard provides insights into what the business impact of expiry or renewal will be so contract owners are not caught off guard.